 The Jacksons reunited for the Victory Tour from July to December 1984.
 It was named for their album Victory, although none of the songs were performed.
 The album featured the singles, “Torture” and “State of Shock” with Mick Jagger and was the first to include all six Jackson brothers.

-Also in 1984, Jackson was recognized for his humanitarian work when President Ronald Reagan invited him to the White House to receive an award for his support to various charities.
-In 1985, Jackson acquired ATV Music Publishing.
+Also in 1984, he was recognized for his humanitarian work when President Ronald Reagan invited him to the White House to receive an award for his support to various charities.
+Jackson acquired ATV Music Publishing in 1985.

 His appearance was the subject of media controversy in 1986 when he was diagnosed with vitiligo, later discovered in his autopsy.
 There were claims of him also being diagnosed with lupus, but that didn’t show up.
 Jackson was also the center of a story involving a hyperbaric oxygen chamber, which he used to slow the aging-process.
 All of these tabloid stories inspired the hit, “Leave Me Alone” from his album Bad, released in 1987.
 Other hits included “Man In the Mirror,” “Dirty Diana,” and “The Way You Make Me Feel.”

 Jackson worked with George Lucas and Francis Ford Coppola to produce Captain EO a short-film distributed at Disneyland and EPCOT.
 It was also featured at Euro Disneyland and Tokyo Disneyland.
 In 2010, the film returned to the parks to honor Jackson’s memory.

 1988 was a big year for Jackson; he published his autobiography, Moonwalk which sold 200,000 copies, and he built Neverland Ranch which cost $17 million.
 In 1989 when Elizabeth Taylor presented the Soul Train Heritage Award to him, she proclaimed him “the true king of pop, rock, and soul.”